Manufacturing Photography: Visions in Steel

 Manufacturing worker pushing metal piece across floor in plant

-We’re open and on the road again in companies, in manufacturing sites, and even in healthcare settings and pharmaceutical labs that are ready for photography on location.
+We’re open and on the road again—photographing manufacturing facilities, healthcare settings, and pharmaceutical labs ready for on-location work.

 Traveling in a small, tight crew to keep everyone safe and our footprint nimble is making this possible.